solean/charitable-donations/README.md

 #### Immediate todos:
 - an "account" page where you can view pledges created, contributed to, and other account-based statistics
+- mobile support
-- a more polished UI
+- more polished UI
 - social media sharing

 #### Higher-level thoughts: